- B.F. Day offers quality full day programs in both our kindergarten classes.

 - B.F.
 Day has a half-time librarian who teaches weekly library skills classes to all grade levels.

-- The District provides instrumental music instruction for fourth and fifth grade students and we have a part-time music teacher for all classrooms supported by our PTSA.
+- The District provides instrumental music instruction for fourth and fifth grade students and we have a half-time music teacher for all classrooms.
+We have additional music programs/teachers often supported by our PTSA.

 - A full-time PE teacher provides weekly PE classes.
 A full-time art teacher provides weekly art classes to all students.

 - Technology is an important educational component at B.F.
 Day.
-The school supports a dedicated computer lab with weekly access to all classes, beginning in kindergarten.
-In addition classrooms have their own computers.
-We also have Mac computers in our library and students have access to learning using our IPads and laptop computers.
+Classrooms have their own computers.
+We also have Mac computers in our library and students have access to learning using our iPads and laptop computers.
 All classrooms are wired to the Internet.

 Check the calendar for the time and dates for the following events: